cardillan/mindcode/doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown

 > * Do not modify instructions other than `set` instructions assigning values to program parameters in the compiled
 >   code.
 >
-> **On basic and advanced optimization levels, global variables are handled in the same way as program parameters.
-On the experimental level, global
+> **On the `basic` and `advanced` optimization levels, global variables are handled in the same way as program parameters.
+On the `experimental` level, global
 > variables are fully optimized in a way similar to main or local variables.
 Always use program parameters for program
 > parametrization.**